-Our interest rate risk position at December 31, 2022 was asset sensitive.
-That is, absent any changes in the volumes of our interest earning assets or interest bearing liabilities, assets are likely to reprice faster than liabilities, resulting in an increase in net income in a rising rate environment.
-Net income would decrease in a falling interest rate environment.
-Net interest income is also subject to changes in the shape of the yield curve.
-In general, a flattening yield curve would decrease our earnings due to the compression of earning asset yields and funding rates, while a steepening would result in increased earnings as margins widen.
+Our interest rate risk position at December 31, 2023 was liability sensitive.
+That is, absent any changes in the volumes of our interest earning assets or interest bearing liabilities, liabilities are likely to reprice faster than assets, resulting in an increase in net income in a falling rate environment.
+Net income would decrease in a rising interest rate environment.